The $13.99 Million Question: Why 2025 Is Critical for Estate Planning

 Figure: Federal estate tax exemption amounts for individuals and married couples from 2000 through 2026 (projected).
 Source: IRS.

 Under the Tax Cuts and Jobs Act of 2017, the estate and gift tax exemption were temporarily doubled.
-As a result, in 2025, individuals can transfer up to $13.99 million tax-free during life or at death.
+As a result, in 2025, individuals have the option to transfer up to $13.99 million tax-free during life or at death.
 Couples can protect nearly $28 million.
 However, this provision expires at the end of 2025.
 In 2026, the exemption will drop to around $7 million per individual, indexed for inflation if not extended.

 Legislative Update: Potential Extension of Elevated Exemption